dpanayotov/issue-cloner/README.md

 ## Inputs

 ### `label`
 The label that triggers the action.
-Default `"bug"`.
+Default `"clone"`.

 ### `targetRepo`
 **Required** The repository to clone the issue to, in the format `owner/repo`.